 Whitney and Megan Bacon-Evans are a femme lesbian couple and the force behind What Wegan Did Next.
 The girls' terrific lesbian blog has fashion posts to die for…think lots of pink, boho, and boss babe outfits that totally give us life!
-But they don't just write about fashion, also focusing on topics like femme visibility, long-distance relationships, and travel.
+But they don't just write about fashion, also focus on topics like femme visibility, long-distance relationships, and travel.

-Whitney and Megan launched both a Femme Visibility campaign and a dating site for feminine identified LGBTQ women called Find Femmes.
+Whitney and Megan launched both a Femme Visibility campaign and a dating site for feminine-identified LGBTQ women called Find Femmes.
 Sometimes femme (or ‘lipstick') lesbians are kind of invisible in the lesbian community but Wegan is definitely making sure other femme lesbians have a site to go to for inspiration in all aspects of life.

 Personally, we just really admire the dreamy fashion photos the girls share like when they go on dates, as well as the fact that they were the first lesbian couple to appear on Say Yes to the Dress UK.